mkazhdan/TextureSignalProcessing/README.md

 <font size="+1"><b>TextureFiltering</b></font>:
 Supports the (localized) smoothing and sharpening of a texture by solving a screened Poisson equation which gives the signal whose values match the input and whose gradients match the modulated gradients of the input.
 If no output texture is specified, the executable will launch an interactive viewer that supports local "painting" of gradient modulation values and prescription of a global interpolation weight.<BR>
 In the interactive viewer the modulation can be set globally by dragging the slider on the top left.<BR>
-The modulation can be set locally by holding the [SHIFT] key down and either dragging with the left mouse button (to sharpen) or the right mouse button (to smooth).
+The modulation can be set locally by holding the [SHIFT] key down and either dragging with the left mouse button (to smooth) or the right mouse button (to sharpen).
 </summary>
 <dt><b>--in</b> &lt;<i>input mesh and texture names</i>&gt;</dt>
 <dd> These two strings specify the the names of the mesh and the texture image.<br>